LuuDanny/LuuDanny.github.io/projects/sha1.md

 ## Sample Code

-Here is some code of a helper function that assits in perfroming bit-wise operations:
+Here is some code of a helper function that assists in performing bit-wise operations:

 ```java
 unsigned int f(unsigned int t, unsigned int B, unsigned C, unsigned D){